Mr David O’Dwyer

 BSc (Econ) (University of Southampton), MSc (Birkbeck College, University of London), PgD (University of Westminster), PgD (Southbank University, London), PgD (Birkbeck College, University of London), PGCE (Institute of Education, London), TESOL (Trinity College, London)

-Mr O’Dwyer joined Cambridge Tutors College in 2013 and is the Head of the Government and Politics department; He is also one of our IELTS Tutors as well as an EPQ Supervisor.
-Mr O’Dwyer joined CTC London from St John’s Wood School, London, with a wealth of experience from teaching for over 17 years.
+Mr O’Dwyer joined Cambridge Tutors College as the Head of the Government and Politics department; he is also one of our IELTS Tutors as well as an EPQ Supervisor.
+Mr O’Dwyer joined CTC London from St John’s Wood School, London, with a wealth of experience from teaching for many years.

 Mr O’Dwyer began his academic journey at the University of Southampton where he gained his first of many academic accomplishments, a BSc (Econ) in Politics and International Studies.
 He then went on to complete a number of Postgraduate Diploma’s and studying Law at the University of Westminster, London, and then Legal Studies at South Bank University, London.